Mini factsheet: Cancer and diet

 Soya protects

 Phytoestrogens are found in many fruits, vegetables, wholegrains and pulses such as soya.
-These are plant chemicals that are similar in structure, but between 100-100,000 times weaker than mammalian oestrogens found in cow’s and goat’s milk.
+These are plant chemicals that are similar in structure, but between 100 to 100,000 times weaker than mammalian oestrogens found in cow’s milk, which are identical to human oestrogen.
 Many of the concerns over soya originate from animal studies, which don’t apply to humans as phytoestrogens act very differently in different species.
-Research suggests soya may actually lower the risk of breast cancer and its recurrence, whereas the oestrogen, IGF-1 and saturated fat in cow’s milk may increase the risk of breast cancer.
+Research suggests soya may actually lower the risk of breast cancer and its recurrence.

 How to reduce your risk?

 The majority of cancers are preventable.
 To lower your risk choose a varied vegan diet containing plenty of fresh fruit and vegetables, wholegrain foods, pulses, nuts and seeds.
-This will provide bowel-protecting fibre, a rich source of vitamins and minerals, and antioxidants that can help combat harmful molecules called free radicals.
-A large study on diet and cancer found that UK vegetarians had an 11 per cent lower risk than meat-eaters, but vegans had up to 20 per cent lower risk!
+This will provide bowel-protecting fibre, a rich source of vitamins, minerals and antioxidants that help combat harmful molecules called free radicals.
+A large UK study on diet and cancer found that compared to meat-eaters, cancer incidence was 12 per cent lower in fish-eaters, 11 per cent lower in vegetarians and 19 per cent lower in vegans.

 Bottom line